 United Nations Foundation Malaria Fellowship Program

-The United Nations Foundation Malaria Fellowship Program will begin in January 2014 and continue through early May 2014.
-The program is broken into four themes, by month:
+The United Nations Foundation Malaria Fellowship Program will begin in October 2014 and continue through early May 2015.
+The program is broken into four themes: education, advocacy, fundraising and partnership.
+Fellows will be asked to complete two to three substantial education and advocacy actions per semester and two fundraising and partnership actions per year.

 Malaria Fellows should expect to spend 4-7 hours per week on activities related to the fellowship.
 While both the Religious Action Center and Nothing But Nets will offer continued support and guidance throughout the fellowship, individuals will be expected to be self-starting and self-reliant and should feel confident in their own ability to promote messaging, manage people and events, and schedule meetings and other activities.

-Fellows will work with program staff to set semester-long goals in January and will be expected to report monthly progress toward each goal.
+Fellows will work with program staff to set year-long goals in October and will be expected to report monthly progress toward each goal.

-There will be several mandatory events throughout the fellowship, including one live webinar at the beginning of January, a 2-day training in Washington, D.C.
-February 1-3 and six 30-minute phone calls throughout the semester to train fellows and provide ongoing support.
+There will be several mandatory events throughout the fellowship, including one live webinar at the beginning of October, a 2-day training in Washington, D.C. (to be held November 16th and 17th), and six 30-minute phone calls throughout the Fellowship to train fellows and provide ongoing support.

-Please ensure that you are available on the dates of the training in Washington, DC before applying to the program.
+Please ensure that you are available on the dates of the training (November 16-17) in Washington, DC, before applying to the program.
 Flight, hotel, and most food expenses while in Washington will be provided.
 In addition, each fellow will receive a $300 stipend to offset activity and outreach costs on campus.

 Benefits to Fellows: